intersel/Blapy/README.md

 #General algorithm of UPI Application

 The general algorithm of UPI Application is the following:
-* when a link is called (clicked) and it is "upi-link",
+* when a link is called (clicked) and it is a "upi-link",
   * get the new content from the clicked page through an ajax call
   * get all the "upi-container" of the current page
   * for each "upi-container" of the current page